binalogue/laravel-boilerplate/README.md

    git clone git@gitlab.com:binalogue/laravel-boilerplate.git && cd laravel-boilerplate
    ```

-2. Add an `auth.json` file with the Laravel Nova credentials.
+2. Add the necessary presets:

+   - [ngrok](./.presets/ngrok/README.md) - Allows you to expose a web server running on your local machine to the internet, with HTTPS support.
+   - [nova](./.presets/nova/README.md) - Nova is a beautifully designed administration panel for Laravel.

 3. Build the project: